 Rust Street Ministries is a charity non-profit that seeks to help those in need with food, clothing, home essentials, furnishings, and appliances.
 Additionally, we connect people with support services that offer counseling and life skills to those seeking to make improvements in their lives.

 We could not do what we do without the generous support of our community.
-We have formed partnerships with local businesses, organizations, churches, outreach programs, and agencies.
+We have formed partnerships with local businesses, organizations, churches, outreach programs, and agencies, that provide volunteers and other resources to help us fulfill our mission.
 While our partnerships are crucial to our cause, our true strength relies on neighbors helping neighbors.
-When we all pitch in and or volunteer we lift up our entire community.
+When we all pitch in and volunteer we lift up our entire community.